 Our staff carrying out security checks will be wearing appropriate levels of PPE, to protect both you and them.
 This includes gloves, which will be disposed of after each search where they come into contact with a passenger, and they’ll be wearing full face visors too.

 I’m a haulier, what do I have to do?

-From April 6, hauliers arriving in England from abroad will need to take a COVID-19 test if they are staying for more than 2 days.
+Hauliers arriving in England from abroad will need to take a Covid-19 test if they are staying for more than 2 days.
 They need to take the first test within the first 2 days, then further tests every 3 days.

-This will apply to drivers and crews of HGVs and drivers of vans and other light goods vehicles.
+This applies to drivers and crews of HGVs and drivers of vans and other light goods vehicles.
 It applies to both UK-based and non-UK hauliers.
 Find out more.

 As a goods vehicle driver you still have to complete an online form.
 This must be completed no earlier than 48 hours prior to arrival.
 We always want to help get you on your way as quickly as possible, so please help our Border Force colleagues by making sure you’ve completed your online form in advance.
 Complete your form here.

 What happens when I arrive as a passenger from France or Spain?